jsearby/hello-docker/README.md

 This project defines a very simple docker application for tutorial purpose.

-It defines a small HTTP server providing access to two page
+It defines a small HTTP server providing access to two pages
-- /time displaying a small horloge
+- http://127.0.0.1:8080/time displaying a small horloge
-- /stop stoping the running executable
+- http://127.0.0.1:8080/stop stoping the running executable

+This server provides a very basic logging in
+- console
+- /log/mylogfile.log

-## Compilation & Prerequisite
+## Compilation & Prerequisites

-To compile this project, you need to have JDK1.7 and a proper Docker cli installed.
+To compile this project, you need to have JDK >= 1.7 and a proper Docker cli installed.
-(You may quickly check that > docker -v is returning your a proper display)
+> mvn clean package

+###Troubleshooting

+#### Failed to execute goal com.spotify:docker-maven-plugin
+It means you are missing a proper Docker installation.
+- Either you don't have installed Docker at all (check with a "docker -v" command)
+- Either your docker engine is not running (then restart it)

-In case you don't have a docker client installed, you should look at https://docs.docker.com/toolbox/overview/
+For more info about how to install docker engine, you should look at https://docs.docker.com/toolbox/overview/

+#### I'm working with minikube, still my docker is not running
+You probably have forgotten to re-setup your environment parameter for your docker cli
+> minikube start
+> FOR /f "tokens=*" %i IN ('minikube docker-env') DO %i

+#### I'm working with docker-toolbox, still my docker is not running
+You probably have forgotten to re-setup your environment parameter for your docker cli
+> docker-machine start dev
+> FOR /f "tokens=*" %i IN ('docker-machine env --shell cmd dev') DO %i

 ## Classpath and dependency notes